A Community of Readers and Writers

-Our main goal is to house a community of non-academic and academic readers and writers.
-At The Phaeton we value engagements with Austen for how they provide a means to create community among readers and writers with diverse approaches to Austen and her work, and for how they allow us to connect with readers and writers across time and space.
-What we call “engagements” include: Jane Austen Fan Fiction, fiction and non-fiction inspired by Austen, film and TV adaptations of Austen’s work, literary tourism, and paraphernalia.
+Our main goal is to house a community of readers and writers of Austen.
+At The Jane Austen Review we value engagements with Austen for how they provide a means to create community among readers and writers with diverse approaches to Austen and her work, and for how they allow us to connect with readers and writers across time and space.
+What we call “engagements” include: Jane Austen Fan Fiction, fiction and non-fiction inspired by Austen, film and TV adaptations of Austen’s work, literary tourism, podcasts, games, paraphernalia, and basically anything that engages meaningfully with Austen.
 We aim to represent both longstanding and new forms of engaging with Austen and seek to publish first-time review writers alongside seasoned reviewers.
-Engagements with the work of her female contemporaries are very much welcome.
+Engagements with the work of her contemporaries are very much welcome.

 We're Glad You Are Interested in Submitting A Review!

 We accept 1000-word review essays on engagements with Austen.
 Our only requirement is that reviews make connections between Austen’s time and our own.

 Reviews will be read by The JAR‘s editors.
 We approach the editorial process with a workshop spirit: we will offer up to five rounds of feedback and guide you through the revision process because what excites us most is to share your ideas about Austen and her afterlives.
 If you would like to review a different kind of engagement, have an idea you’d like to test out first, or would like some advice on how to write a review for submission, please send us a Direct Message via our Twitter handle @janeatplu or by emailing email@example.com